-There are five virtual net metering (VNM) community solar projects and and thirteen Community Remote Distributed Generation (CRDG) community solar projects for a total of eighteen projects.
+There are five virtual net metering (VNM) community solar projects and twelve Community Remote Distributed Generation (CRDG) community solar projects for a total of seventeen projects.
 These projects are in various stages of development.
-Some are fully constructed and operational.
-Others are still under development.
+Some are fully constructed and operational, while others are still under development.

-If you move within National Grid's territory in Rhode Island you may be able to move your subscription with you.
-If you move out of state or no longer wish to subscribe to your community solar project, check you contract terms for details.
+If you move within National Grid's territory in Rhode Island, you may be able to move your subscription with you.
+If you move out of state or no longer wish to subscribe to your community solar project, check your contract terms for details.
 Some subscriber management companies or solar developers do not have a fee for cancellation.

 There are a few questions you should ask before signing up for community solar.

 - What is the length of the term of the contract?